tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

-# Using CLI commands to work with your Autonomous Databases
+# Using CLI commands to work with your Autonomous AI Databases

 ## Introduction